e-picas/drumgizmo-kits-generator/.github/pull_request_template.md

----
-name: Pull request
-about: Create a feature or bugfix pull-request
-title: ''
-labels: ''
-assignees: ''

----
 ## Description of the feature or bug and its fix

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.